-(BoardroomPR face to face monthly or on demand campaign reviews)
+(BoardroomPR face to face monthly or on-demand campaign reviews)

 #10.
 How do you measure results?

-(BoardroomPR change in client revenues, client feedback, website traffic, before and after analysis, return on investment on Ad campaigns)
+(BoardroomPR change in client revenues, client feedback, website traffic, before and after analysis, return on investment on ad campaigns)

 The professional public relations and marketing consultants at BoardroomPR invite you to give us a call at 786 453 8061.
-During a personal meeting at our Miami office or at your business location we can discuss your important PR and marketing goals and objectives.
+During a personal meeting at our Miami office or at your business location, we can discuss your important PR and marketing goals and objectives.
 We can provide you with a variety of proposals that map out a clear course of action to meet and exceed your goals.
 There is no cost to our initial consultation, the only thing you have to lose is the opportunity.
-We are confident we can provide meaningful long term growth for your business or organization with the integrity you can be proud of.
+We are confident we can provide meaningful long-term growth for your business or organization with the integrity you can be proud of.
 But it all starts with your call.

 # 1. Gathering Information: Target Audience, Purpose, Goals

-The process starts with accumulation all relevant data about your business and industry.
+The process starts with accumulating all relevant data about your business and industry.
 The most important task is to get a clear understanding of your future website purposes, your communications goals and the target audience you want to attract to your site.
 To organize this step a website development questionnaire helps to develop the best strategy in the project management process.

-A professional services website for a law firm, will vary significantly versus a website for a high-end retailer or restaurant.
+A professional services website for a law firm will vary significantly versus a website for a high-end retailer or restaurant.
 Different types of websites should provide visitors with different functionality, which means that different technologies should be used according to those purposes.
 For example; instant response messaging may be important for a legal website while online ordering may be an important function for an online retailer or restaurant.
-A well described and detailed plan based on this pre-development data can protect you from spending extra resources on solving the unexpected issues such as design changing or adding the functionality that wasn’t initially planned.
-Also starting the analysis of important search engine keyword phrases you wish your website to be found by search engines such a Google should be examined early in the website development process.
+A well-described and detailed plan based on this pre-development data can protect you from spending extra resources on solving unexpected issues such as design changing or adding the functionality that wasn’t initially planned.
+Also starting the analysis of important search engine keyword phrases you wish your website to be found by search engines such as Google should be examined early in the website development process.